aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ![screenshot5](diagrams/github_action_trigger.png)

-10. Make sure the above GitHub workflow completes successfully.
+10. Ensure that the GitHub workflow completes successfully.

 11. Launch the Service Catalog product:
   - Go to your [AWS Service Catalog Portfolios](https://console.aws.amazon.com/servicecatalog/home#admin-products) and click on the *Name* of the "SageMaker Organization Templates" portfolio.